teach-plt/www/notes/compilation.md

 - you can "invent" abstract JVM instructions that can be printed easily to a sequence of concrete JVM instructions

+We specify the compiler by so-called __compilation schemes__ (pseudo-code describing syntax-directed traversal).

 Compiling expressions
 ---------------------